department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 layout: page-breadcrumbs.html
 template: detail-page
 title: Planning a Burial
-displaytitle: Planning a Burial
+displaytitle: Planning a Burial For a Family Member Who's Just Died
 collection: burials
 children: burialsPlanning
 order: 2
 relatedlinks:
-  - heading: Planning ahead
+  - heading: Other helpful information
     links:
+    - url: /burials-and-memorials/what-to-expect-at-a-funeral/
+      title: What to Expect at a Funeral
+      description: Find out what will happen to help you prepare for this day.
-    - url: /burials-and-memorials/eligibility/pre-need/
+    - url: /burials-and-memorials/survivor-and-dependent-benefits/
-      title: Apply in Advance for a Pre-Need Eligibility Determination
-      description: Find out ahead of time if you can be buried in a VA national cemetery—and make the process of planning your burial easier for your family members when you die.
+      title: Survivor and Dependent Benefits
+      description: Find out if you can get help paying for funeral costs or tax-free monetary benefits.
 ---

 <div class="va-introtext">